• Proposed

 Justification

 Pachycudonia spathulata is a small fungus with an irregularly rounded, convoluted to somewhat spatulate, bright golden yellow to orange ‘head’, a pale orange stipe that becomes brownish from the base upwards in age, and leathery, non-gelatinous flesh.
-Most reports are from winter and early spring from under manzanita (Arctostaphylos spp.).
+Most reports are from winter and early spring from under Arctostaphylos spp.

 It remains a poorly known species, but was recently included in "A Field Guide to the Rare Fungi of California’s National Forests" (Siegel et al. 2019) and "FunDiS Rare 10 Challenge" (Fungal Diversity 2020).

-Based on habitat and current reports, this species is probably far more common than records indicate.
+Based on habitat and current reports, this species is likely to be far more common than records indicate.
 It is assessed as Least Concern.

 Taxonomic notes

 Described as Cudonia spathulata based on a 1931 collection made in Big Basin State Park in Santa Cruz County, California, USA (Imai 1942), and later transferred into the genus Pachycudonia (Imai 1950).
-Also placed in the genus Spathularia (Mains 1956).
+It has also been placed in the genus Spathularia (Mains 1956).

 Geographic range

-Southern Oregon through the Sierra Nevada foothills, and eastern slopes of the coast range and around the northern portion of the Central Valley of California, south to Santa Cruz, County, California with two reports from northern British Columbia and two reports from northern Alaska.
-These northern reports may represent a different species as the habitat is very different from that noted in the more southern, and more abundant, reports.
+This species is known from southern Oregon through the Sierra Nevada foothills, and eastern slopes of the coast range and around the northern portion of the Central Valley of California, south to Santa Cruz, County, California with two reports from northern British Columbia and two reports from northern Alaska.
+These northern reports may represent a different species as the habitat is very different from that noted in the more southern, and more abundant, reports; however they are retained in the assessment for now.
 It is probably under reported and more widespread in California and Oregon than currently known.

 Population and Trends

-Pachycudonia spathulata remain poorly documented, however as this species has become better known, more locations have been reported.
-The scarcity of reports probably has at least in part to do with the fact that this species has not appeared in popular field guides.
+The population remains poorly documented, however as this species has become better known, more subpopulations have been reported.
+The scarcity of reports probably has more to do with the fact that this species has not appeared in popular field guides.

 Based on the habitat it is now known to occur in, this species is probably a lot more common than reported, and stable.